ai-pipestream/pipestream-frontend/apps/pipestream-frontend/STATUS.md

 ## Status Summary

-The `platform-shell` is now fully operational and aligned with the "Schema-First" architecture, using local stub generation instead of external registry-published stubs.
+The `pipestream-frontend` is now fully operational and aligned with the "Schema-First" architecture, using local stub generation instead of external registry-published stubs.
 This ensures consistent builds in locked-down environments.